szellmann/fakeOwl/README.md

 Porting existing OWL code
 -------------------------

 I'm currently only supporting a subset of OWL and adding features only as needed for my own projects.
-Also note OWL CPU programs are pretty slow due to certain conceptual limitations (mostly function call overhead and costly access to TLS).
+Also note that OWL CPU programs are pretty slow due to certain conceptual limitations (mostly function call overhead and costly access to TLS).
 So it's mostly useful for debugging etc.

-The following changes are required at the very least:
+The following changes are necessary to an existing code base at the very least:

 Replace `owlXXXBufferCreate()` with `owlBufferCreateEXT()` from [owl_ext.h](/include/owl/owl_ext.h) (uses malloc/free instead of cudaMalloc et al.).